StackVista/stackstate-docs/stackpacks/integrations/k8sTs-kubernetes.md

 #### Metrics

-The Kubernetes integration makes all metrics from the Kubernetes cluster available in StackState.
+The Kubernetes integration makes all metrics from the Kubernetes cluster available in Rancher Observability.
 Relevant metrics are automatically mapped to the associated components.

 All retrieved metrics can be browsed or added to a component as a telemetry stream.
-Select the data source **StackState Metrics** and type `kubernetes` in the **Select** box to get a full list of all available metrics.
+Select the data source **Rancher Observability Metrics** and type `kubernetes` in the **Select** box to get a full list of all available metrics.

 ![Add a Kubernetes metrics stream to a component](../../.gitbook/assets/v51_add_k8s_stream.png)